giftcharles/Check-ARIS2-Results/README.md

 # Check ARIS2 Results
-Periodically check for results update published on the ARIS website for any given account
+Periodically check for results update published on the ARIS website for any given account/student

 # How to use